Israelistic/Ansible_Terraform/README.md

-Install guide for Ansible and Terraform
 Installation  guide for Ansible and Terraform

+These scripts are used for the "Deploy to AWS with Ansible and Terraform"